 So, with practically zero visibility, and a raging storm, Levitt began his approach.
 He landed the aircraft safely, and the band made their gig.
 Levitt was later to relate to his friend, Ron Clover [also a Jensen owner], that he came into Cork at maximum speed.
 His only real worry was if he could stop the aircraft before running out of runway once on the ground.

 That evening, the Air Traffic Controller came to visit the concert.
 Making himself known to the band, he was allowed to go on stage and relate the story to the audience.
 After all, without Levitt’s tenacity, the concert would have been cancelled.

-Levitt only kept 104/2158 for a few months before selling it to his friend who ran the Grange Grove Fruit Drinks Company Ltd. Huxley supplied many of the London theatres, along with cinema chains.
+Levitt only kept 104/2158 for a few months before selling it to his friend, Frank Huxley, who ran the Grange Grove Fruit Drinks Company Ltd. Huxley supplied many of the London theatres, along with cinema chains.
 He mixed in the circles of film people, and was often invited to VIP events.

 By 1970, 104/2158 had changed hands again, this time to Robert Rumball from Shefford in Bedfordshire.

 Rumball remembered his famous CV8 when asked about it in 2010.
 “The car was a Green CV8 Mk 2 registration number AUW 70B.
 I purchased the car from Hills of Woodford in early April 1970, it then had 46,000 miles on the clock and interestingly, had previously been owned by Sean Connery.
 His name and signature were on the old style log book.